Apartment Finder Houston

 Water and Trash

 In addition to your monthly rent, there is water and trash that must be paid.
 When you set up utilities, you will be responsible for electricity, cable, and Internet.
 Water is a little different in this respect, and will be added based upon your usage.
+Normally you won’t have to contact a provider regarding your water.
+Usually you will simply receive a bill in the mail.
+Think your getting over-billed for your water usage.
+Your not alone.
+This is a chief complaint among many residents.

 Did you know that you could be fined?
 Read your lease contract thoroughly.
 If you make too much noise or have a friend stay with you for an extended period of time without notifying the leasing office, it’s possible you will have to pay a penalty or in some extreme cases, you might get evicted.